Alle artikelen

 The clearing leg is linked to the invoice via invoice_payment_applications, so balance_due reaches zero through the reconciliation trigger — not through a direct write from the Stripe sync.

 Because the synthetic transaction is created as pending, it is clearly marked as awaiting confirmation.
-To close the loop, find the real bank deposit in your imported transactions and categorise it against Stripe External Payments; the two entries will consolidate and the pending flag will clear.
+To close the loop, find the real bank deposit in your imported transactions and categorise it against Stripe External Payments; this clears the clearing account and the pending flag is removed.

 Troubleshooting

-This is expected when the bank and invoice currencies differ, or when the payment is partial.
+This is expected.
+The approval journal entry and the linked bank transaction always remain separate; the payment application links them and settles the balance.
 Both transactions are valid and your books balance correctly.
 No action is needed.

 The journal entry has the wrong currency or accounts